FAQs

 the time needed for scoring and interpretation

-whether written reports are included
+whether written reports are included and how detailed they are

-parent interview
+parent interview(s)

 standardized testing when appropriate